-Once you add a survey and make any changes to it, the results must be noted.
-In general, we recommend YOU NEVER make changes to published surveys that have received submissions.
+Once you add a survey and make changes to it, the results must be noted.
+In general, we recommend YOU NEVER make changes to published surveys that have submissions saved.
 Making changes can have the following impacts:

 Any changes to the published survey will delete all incomplete responses.
 When the survey runs in multiple pages, participants can save their responses and complete the survey at a later point.
 Thus the change will affect the data accuracy and deletes all the incomplete survey responses.
 Participants will have to start the survey all over again.

-The survey data will corrupt in the following situations:
+The survey data will become corrupt in the following situations:

 Of course, a situation might arise in which you have to amend a survey that is published.
 In this case, we recommend you clone the existing survey, make the change to the clone, publish the clone and unpublish the original survey.
 The downside of this is that you will have two separate datasets afterwards, but it is your safest option.

 Contact our support team if you need any further assistance via chat or email email@example.com